 Skoda Octavia Estate vRS

-With the seats up, the boot can swallow 640 litres of luggage, which is impressive for a car of this size.
+With the seats up, the boot can still swallow 640 litres of luggage, which is impressive for a car of this size.
 Fold the seats, and the capacity increases to 1,700 litres.
-Prices range from £37,500 to £39,000, so all versions escape the road tax premium surcharge.
+Prices have crept up to start beyond £41,000, meaning the Octavia vRS Estate gets hit with the expensive car supplement.
+It still presents as a relative bargain for the performance and practicality available, though.

 We said: “Skoda wants the new Octavia vRS to deliver more technology and more space, and to feel like a premium product.
 It manages all of this with room to spare, whilst maintaining the performance and practicality that have gained it such a committed following.”